dougneedham/PML/ML_Exercise.md

-Pracitcal Machine Learning - Doug Needham
+Practical Machine Learning - Doug Needham
 ===================================================
 # Prediction Exercise
 ####  Practical Machine Learning Course Project
 ===================================================
 ## Synopsis:
 The goal of this project is to predict the manner of  unilateral dumbbell biceps curls based on data from various accelerometers on the arm,forearm, belt,  and dumbell of 6 participants.
 The 5 possible methods include -
-* A: exactly according to the specification
+* A: Exactly according to specification
-* B: throwing the elbows to the front
+* B: Throwing the elbows to  front
-* C: lifting the dumbbell only halfway
+* C: Lifting the dumbbell only halfway
-* D: lowering the dumbbell only halfway
+* D: Lowering the dumbbell only halfway
-* E: throwing the hips to the front
+* E: Throwing the hips to the front

     After scrubbing the data set to remove variables with high rate of NA values, non-accelerometer variables, and employing cross validation to eliminate highly correlated variables, the resulting model was created using 41 of the original 159 columns.
     Since there are a large number of variables to create the model with, a Random Forest model was selected because of its ability to handle many variables and high accuracy rate of selecting predictors.
     The out-of-bag estimate, which is the estimated error rate for future predictions in the test set was 0.77% and resulted in perfectly predicting the actual test set of 20 records that were submitted for this assignment.
-    However, since Random Forests are prone to overfit the sample, cross validation was employed to gain a more accurate estimate of what the out-of-sample error truly is for this model.
+    However, since Random Forests are prone to over-fit the sample, cross validation was employed to gain a more accurate estimate of what the out-of-sample error truly is for this model.

 #### Load libraries and set working directory